 At the moment nobody knows exactly what the new cuts will be but the mood at the County Council has never been worse and both opposition and administration councillors have spoken to me about their fears that there will be seriously harmful cuts in services.

 Traditionally the budgets set have just been a paper exercise with nobody but the Council’s Cabinet actually thinking they were deliverable, a view backed up by experience and the fact that the Council has had to dip into their depleted reserves and sell off buildings and assets to make them balance.
-Next year those options really aren’t going to be much of an option and there are less and
+Next year those options really aren’t going to be much of an option and there are less and less places for them to go.

 How we can have faith in whatever they announce next week is beyond me and this new £10m threat just means that more and more services will be put at risk?